11.6 Merge Sort¶

 - Calculate the array midpoint

-mid, recursively divide the left sub-array (interval[left, mid]) and right sub-array (interval[mid + 1, right]). - Recursively execute step
+mid, recursively divide the left sub-array (interval[left, mid]) and right sub-array (interval[mid + 1, right]). - Repeat step

-The "merge phase" merges the left sub-array and right sub-array into a sorted array from bottom to top.
-Note that merging starts from sub-arrays of length 1, and each sub-array in the merge phase is sorted.
+The "merge phase" merges the left and right sub-arrays into a sorted array from bottom to top.
+Note that merging starts from sub-arrays of length 1, so every sub-array involved in this phase is already sorted.

 Figure 11-11 Merge sort steps